Marius-brt/Rebst/README.md

 # Getting Started
 To initialize Rebst, simply add this line in the script where you want to use Rebst

+**Ps** : the documentation use Express as server but you can use an other framework

 ```javascript
 const rebst = require('rebst')
 expressApp.use(rebst)